gbinal/dc-helicopters/index.md

 #### DC's Community Helicopter Tracking Platform

 <iframe loading="lazy" src="https://map.copterspotter.com/" title="CopterSpotter" style="width:100%" height=800></iframe>
 Since 2020 Andrew Logan's <a href="https://map.copterspotter.com" target="_blank">CopterSpotter</a> system (@HelicoptersofDC on <a href="https://twitter.com/helicoptersofdc" target="_blank">Twitter</a>/<a href="https://t.me/s/helicoptersofdc" target="_blank">Telegram</a>) has collected over 17,000 user submitted helicopter sightings.
 In April 2022 they rolled out a computer vision program that gives instant answers to residents wondering "What's that helicopter?"
 You can browse their dataset above, or hit the "+" to <a href="https://map.copterspotter.com/form">submit a sighting</a>.
+Check out his [amazing annual reports](https://www.google.com/search?q=site%3Acopterspotter.com) to learn much more.
 You can learn more about the project in Andrew's <a href="https://www.youtube.com/watch?v=KYuBf2HpXJg" target="_blank">Def Con Talk</a>.

 #### Photo Credits for this page